- Search The Registry

 Robert F. Boyd

 He was born in Giles County, Tennessee, the son of Maria Coffey and Edward Boyd.
-He was raised on a farm and in 1866, his mother brought him to Nashville to live with Paul Eve, a surgeon with an international reputation.
+He was raised on a farm, and in 1866, his mother brought him to Nashville to live with Paul Eve, a surgeon with an international reputation.
 During his stay with Dr. Eve, he enrolled in night classes at Fisk University and dreamed of becoming a physician.
-In 1872, he hired himself to General James H. Hickman, a real estate agent.
+In 1872, he hired General James H. Hickman, a real estate agent.
 Boyd worked half the day and attended school the other half, receiving no wages.

-In the 1890s, he purchased a three-story brick house on Cedar Street for $14,000 (at the time) reportedly the largest transfer of real estate to a person of African descent in Tennessee.
-When Nashville's second Afro-American bank, People's Savings Bank and Trust Company, was organized in 1909, Boyd was elected its president.
+In the 1890s, he purchased a three-story brick house on Cedar Street for $14,000 (at the time), reportedly the largest transfer of real estate to a person of African descent in Tennessee.
+When Nashville's second Afro-American bank, People's Savings Bank and Trust Company, was organized in 1909, Boyd was elected president.

 Death came suddenly to Dr. Robert Fulton Boyd on July 20, 1912, following an "attack of acute indigestion.”
 His mother, Maria Coffey, survived Robert Boyd.